 A federally backed mortgage loan is one that is:

 The forbearance period will last up to 180 days and can be extended up to 180 additional days, provided that you request the forbearance and extension during the "covered period" (see below).
 The right to get this type of forbearance applies to mortgage loans secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families.
 You can stop the forbearance at any time.

-To get the forbearance, you need to make a request to your loan servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.
+To get the forbearance, you need to make a request to your loan servicer within the covered period and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.